-The following protections would apply in those jurisdictions covered as a result of title II: First, suspension of literacy tests and the prohibition of the conduct of English-only elections: second, section 5 preclearance of all new voting changes; third, Attorney General authority to certify service of Federal examiners; and fourth, Attorney General authority to certify service of Federal observers entered objections to voting changes from some seven States is evidence of the need to continue this preclearance mechanism.
+The following protections would apply in those jurisdictions covered as a result of title II: First, suspension of literacy tests and the prohibition of the conduct of English-only elections; second, section 5 preclearance of all new voting changes; third, Attorney General authority to certify service of Federal examiners; and fourth, Attorney General authority to certify service of Federal observers.

 An area of the act that has recently grown in use is section 5.
-Under this section, the U.S. district court or the Attorney General is required to review all changes which covered jurisdictions proposed to make in their voting proce-
+Under this section, the U.S. district court or the Attorney General is required to review all changes which covered jurisdictions proposed to make in their voting procedures.

 Over the years, the number of changes in voting procedures which have been submitted for the Attorney General's review have increased from 1 in 1965 to 1,118 in 1971 and to 988 in 1974.
-The fact that the Justice Department has recently
+The fact that the Justice Department has recently entered objections to voting changes from some seven States is evidence of the need to continue this preclearance mechanism.